 Paella and bouillabaisse are good choices for a Christmas diner but plain Saffron-infused Persian rice is the perfect decoration for any dish.
 Just crush the spice in a pestle & mortar and add some hot water.
 Let it sit for 15 minutes then add it to cooked rice to turn it to a strong golden yellow.
 This color is a good compliment for cranberry to be sprinkled on protein dishes or sides.
 It can also make a good stuffing.

-The Persian rice Saffron pudding is a great addition to your Christmas treats but apparently there is a Swedish version too!
-The Iranian version mixes rice with sugar, Saffron, almond flakes and cinnamon while Swedish version incorporates egg, milk and cardamom and serves it with dewberry jam and cream.
+The Persian rice Saffron pudding is a great addition to your Christmas treats but apparently, there is a Swedish version too!
+The Iranian version mixes rice with sugar, Saffron, almond flakes, and cinnamon while the Swedish version incorporates egg, milk, and cardamom and serves it with dewberry jam and cream.

 Besides baking, Christmas is also the time of giving gifts to your loved ones.
 What gift better than the most expensive spice in the world!
 A little Saffron in a luxury gift box can bring smile to every face and when used, it brings happiness to their heart too.

 Saffron is unique in many ways.
-It is a super food compact in a few delicate red stigmas that are plucked from a beautiful rare flower which blooms one flower every morning just during a month in the fall.
-It contributes to the taste and look of your Christmas baking but it also contributes significantly to your health and longevity.
+It is a superfood compact in a few delicate red stigmas that are plucked from a beautiful rare flower which blooms one flower every morning just during a month in the fall.
+It contributes to the taste and looks of your Christmas baking but it also contributes significantly to your health and longevity.

 Christmas is unique in many ways too.
-It is celebration of life, the beginning and the giving.
+It is a celebration of life, the beginning, and the giving.
 It is compact with happiness and joy.
 It contributes to the spirit of humanity.